UMH Properties (UMH) Received its Third Buy in a Row

-After Compass Point and Maxim Group gave UMH Properties (NYSE: UMH) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Craig Kucera maintained a Buy rating on UMH Properties today and set a price target of $15.00.
-The company’s shares closed last Tuesday at $12.29.
+After Compass Point and B.Riley FBR gave UMH Properties (NYSE: UMH) a Buy rating last month, the company received another Buy, this time from Maxim Group.
+Analyst Michael Diana reiterated a Buy rating on UMH Properties today and set a price target of $18.00.
+The company’s shares closed last Tuesday at $12.53.

-According to TipRanks.com, Kucera is a 2-star analyst with an average return of 0.0% and a 56.1% success rate.
-Kucera covers the Financial sector, focusing on stocks such as Alpine Income Property Trust Inc, Monmouth Real Estate Investment, and Consolidated-Tomoka Land Co.
+According to TipRanks.com, Diana has 0 stars on 0-5 stars ranking scale with an average return of -7.7% and a 43.1% success rate.
+Diana covers the Financial sector, focusing on stocks such as First Savings Financial Group, Arlington Asset Investment, and Westamerica Bancorporation.

-Currently, the analyst consensus on UMH Properties is a Strong Buy with an average price target of $16.75, implying a 33.9% upside from current levels.
+Currently, the analyst consensus on UMH Properties is a Strong Buy with an average price target of $16.75, which is a 30.4% upside from current levels.
 In a report released yesterday, Compass Point also maintained a Buy rating on the stock with a $18.00 price target.

 See today’s analyst top recommended stocks >>